✓ Updated April 2026

 Top Things to Do

-Beyond the main plazas, wander through Antigua's charming cobblestone streets and discover secret courtyards adorned with bougainvillea and colonial fountains.
-For a deeper dive, visit a local coffee farm on the outskirts for a hands-on tour, learning about the bean-to-cup process and savoring freshly brewed Guatemalan coffee.
+Beyond the main plazas, wander through Antigua's cobblestone alleys to discover secret courtyards adorned with bougainvillea and bubbling fountains.
+Stop at a local *finca* or café for a freshly brewed cup of Guatemalan coffee, learning about the bean-to-cup process from passionate baristas.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.